codetronik/ollvm-ndk/README.md

-# LLVM Obfuscator for Android
+# LLVM Obfuscator for Android NDK

 I only support some versions that I want to apply.